LASIK eye surgery

-A suction ring placed on your eye just before cutting the corneal flap may cause a feeling of pressure, and your vision may dim a little.
+A suction ring is placed on your eye just before cutting the corneal flap.
+This may cause a feeling of pressure, and your vision may dim a little.

 Using a programmed laser, your eye surgeon reshapes parts of your cornea.
 With each pulse of the laser beam, a tiny amount of corneal tissue is removed.
 After reshaping the cornea, the surgeon lays the flap back into place.
 The flap usually heals without stitches.

-If you need LASIK surgery in both eyes, doctors will generally conduct the procedure on the same day.
+If you need LASIK surgery in both eyes, doctors will generally do the procedure on the same day.

 After the procedure

-Immediately after surgery, your eye might itch, burn and be watery.
+Immediately after surgery, your eye might itch, feel gritty, burn and be watery.
 You'll probably have blurred vision.
 You generally will experience little pain, and you'll usually recover your vision quickly.

-You might be given pain medication or eyedrops to keep you comfortable for several hours after the procedure.
+You might be given pain medicine or eye drops to keep you comfortable for several hours after the procedure.
 Your eye doctor might also ask you to wear a shield over your eye at night until your eye heals.

 You'll be able to see after surgery, but your vision won't be clear right away.
-It takes about two to three months after your surgery before your eye heals and your vision stabilizes.
+While vision after LASIK is generally good within a few days, it can be up to 2 to 3 months after your surgery before your eye heals completely and your vision stabilizes.
 Your chances for improved vision are based, in part, on how good your vision was before surgery.

-You'll have a follow-up appointment with your eye doctor one to two days after surgery.
-He or she will see how your eye is healing and check for any complications.
+You'll have a follow-up appointment with your eye doctor 1 to 2 days after surgery.
+This is to see how your eye is healing and check for any complications.
 Plan for other follow-up appointments during the first six months after surgery as your doctor recommends.

-Follow your doctor's recommendations about how soon you can resume your normal activities.
+Follow your doctor's recommendations about how soon you can resume your usual activities.